-Professional care is necessary to maintain oral health.
-The AAPD "emphasizes the importance of very early professional intervention and the continuity of care based on the individualized needs of the child."2 The American Academy of Pediatrics recommends that, beginning at age 3, a child's comprehensive health assessment should include attention to problems that might influence school achievement.3 General health examinations prior to school entrance are mandated by many states.
+Professional care is necessary to maintain oral health.1 The AAPD "emphasizes the importance of very early professional intervention and the continuity of care based on the individualized needs of the child."2 The American Academy of Pediatrics recommends that, beginning at age 3, a child's comprehensive health assessment should include attention to problems that might influence school achievement.3 General health examinations prior to school entrance are mandated by many states.
 Integration of general health and oral health care programs is lacking.1 Only 3 states and Washington, DC require a dental examination prior to school matriculation.
 In the United States, many children have not received a professional oral health assessment prior to entering kindergarten.1 While laws may not guarantee that every child will be examined by a dentist, they do increase the likelihood of this happening.

-Caries is the most common chronic disease of childhood.1 Caries and gingivitis can be prevented and eradicated, but not everyone is aware of the measures necessary to do so.
-More than one third of the population of the United States does not benefit from community water fluoridation.^{1,4} Because the use of fluoride contributes to the prevention, inhibition, and reversal of caries,^{5,6} early determination of a child's systemic and topical fluoride exposure is important.
-A "dental home" provides the necessary diagnostic, preventive, and therapeutic practices, as well as ongoing risk assessment and education, to improve and maintain the oral health of infants, children, and adolescents.
-7.8 To maximize effectiveness, the dental home should be established within 6 months of eruption of a child's first tooth and no later than his/her first birthday.
-9
+Caries is the most common chronic disease of childhood.\(^1\) Caries and gingivitis can be prevented and eradicated, but not everyone is aware of the measures necessary to do so.
+More than one third of the population of the United States does not benefit from community water fluoridation.\(^14\) Because the use of fluoride contributes to the prevention, inhibition, and reversal of caries,\(^5\).\(^6\) early determination of a child's systemic and topical fluoride exposure is important.
+A dental home provides the necessary diagnostic, preventive, and therapeutic practices, as well as ongoing risk assessment and education, to improve and maintain the oral health of infants, children, and adolescents.
+To maximize effectiveness, the dental home should be established within 6 months of eruption of a child's first tooth and no later than his/her first birthday.

-The public's lack of awareness of the importance of oral health is a major barrier to dental care.
-Oral health is integral to general health.
-Oral conditions can interfere with eating and adequate nutritional intake, speaking, self-esteem, and daily activities.
-10 Children with early childhood caries may be severely underweight because of associated pain and the disinclination to eat.
-Nutritional deficiencies during childhood can impact cognitive development.
-10,11 Rampant caries is one of the factors causing insufficient development in children who have no other medical problems.
-12 Unrecognized disease and postponed care result in exacerbated problems, which lead to more extensive and costly treatment needs.
+The public's lack of awareness of the importance of oral health is a major barrier to dental care.1 Oral health is integral to general health.
+Oral conditions can interfere with eating and adequate nutritional intake, speaking, self-esteem, and daily activities.1 Children with early childhood caries may be severely underweight because of associated pain and the disinclination to eat.
+Nutritional deficiencies during childhood can impact cognitive development.1 Children with early children who have no other medical problems.1 Unrecognized disease and postponed care result in exacerbated problems, which lead to more extensive and costly treatment needs.
 Early recognition and intervention could result in savings of health care dollars for individuals, community health care programs, and third-party payors.